-A fundamental point in the treatment is drug antifungal therapy , which can be systemic and local.
+The fundamental point in the treatment is drug antifungal therapy , which can be systemic and local.
 Preparations for local treatment are divided into antimycotics and antiseptics.

-Table "Drugs for the treatment of fungal infections of the oral cavity and the corners of the mouth":
+Table "Medicinal preparations for the treatment of fungal infections of the oral cavity and the corners of the mouth":

-|Tantum Verde (spray, solution, lozenges)|| Spray: 4-8 times a day for adults, every 1.5-3 hours, children 6-12 years old 4 times a day, up to 6 years - at the rate of 1 dose for every 4 kg of body weight.
+|Tantum Verde (spray, solution, resorption tablets)|| Spray: 4-8 times a day for adults, every 1.5-3 hours, children 6-12 years 4 times a day, up to 6 years - at a rate of 1 dose for every 4 kg of body weight.

 Solution: 1 tablespoon (15 ml) of mouthwash or throat every 1.5-3 hours.